eGovernance in India

 Japan has prevented it by not allowing credit cards in its shopping operations.
 But India, as usual has been sleeping by allowing the rampant use of VISA cards.
 It should go for its own credit card gateway or encourage cash purchase following the Japan pattern.

-Posted in eGovernance Intiatives of Govt., eGovernance Projects around Country, eGovernance issues | Leave a Comment »
+Posted in eGovernance Intiatives of Govt., eGovernance issues, eGovernance Projects around Country | 1 Comment »

 NIC nexus with C1 INDIA, PWC, -Is there TRANSPARENCY in NIC activities ?